 FEATURES: Rim brakes, a chain guard, three colors.
 Weight 11.24 lbs.
 Wheelbase 25.1″.
 Seat height 15.94″ – 19.09″

 If you’re looking for a bike for a three-year-old, you should be looking for models with 12″ or 14″ tires.
 The leg inseam should be anywhere between 16″ and 20″ for your kid to fit comfortably on one of these.
 This particular model has 14″ tires, so kids up to 4.5 years of age can ride it.
-It comes with front and rear V-brakes, as well as a coaster brake, to make things more fun.
+It comes with front and rear V-brakes, as well as a coaster brakes, to make things more fun.

 Consider also – Suitable for 3 & 4-year-olds